MazurenkoNick/thingsboard/application/src/main/data/json/solutions/smart_irrigation/instructions.md

 ### Calculated fields

-Calculated Fields are used to derive irrigation-related metrics and indicators based on incoming device telemetry.
+Calculated fields are used to derive irrigation-related metrics and indicators based on incoming device telemetry.

 <div class="tb-markdown-view table-wrapper">